variantstudios/autospacolorado.com/_people/shaggy.md

 ---
 name: Shaggy
 bio: >-
-  Jacinto (The Mexican) is our Head Detailer/Shop Manager.
-He has worked along Zack's side even before Greeley Auto Spa was created.
-Jacinto is very detail oriented, has a ton of pride in his work, and constantly pushes for the best results possible.
-Jacinto enjoys watching Boxing, UFC and attending Colorado Eagles hockey games.
+  Shaggy (Real name Brett) is our Head Exhaust Technician.
+He also assists in the detailing department.
+He loves making cars sound loud and aggressive.
+  Shaggy is very dedicated and produces great quality exhaust installs.
+His favorite car is a 67 Camaro.
+He enjoys hunting and being outdoors.
+His favorite thing about work at Greeley Auto Spa is the people he gets to work alongside with and doing exhaust.
-image_path: /assets/images/-24a6220.jpg
+image_path: /assets/images/-24a6214.jpg
 weight: 2
 ---